 Despite commitment to the establishment of a market economy by government, its implementation proves to be somewhat difficult.
-Historically, the state has played a major role in development and, despite agreements on the importance of the private sector in creating wealth and employment, it continues to hold this role with the aid of the civil service and government enterprises.
+Historically, the state has played a major role in development and continues to play this role with the aid of the civil service and government enterprises, despite agreement on the private sector's importance in creating wealth and employment.
 Restrictions on entrepreneurship, such as credit access, permit acquirement and the costs of trading across borders hamper the establishment of a market economy.
+Commitment to the philosophy of Gross National Happiness (GNH) also limits how far governments are willing to go in promoting a market economy.
 In-depth knowledge of the intricacies of a market economy is scarce among the population, and most enterprises are simple and small.
 There are no significant publicized divisions among relevant stakeholders about what strategy should be adopted to promote the market economy.